-The following table shows the maximum exposure to credit risk for the financial assets and financial liabilities, by geography and by industry before the effect of mitigation through the use of master netting and collateral agreements such as the internal Parental Guarantee (PG), this PG having been replaced early 2016 by the Unfunded Credit Risk Mitigation Agreement.
+The following table shows the maximum exposure to credit risk for the financial assets and financial liabilities, by geography and by industry before the effect of mitigation through the use of master netting and the Unfunded Credit Risk Mitigation Agreement.
 Where financial instruments are recorded at fair value, the amounts shown represent the current credit risk exposure but not the maximum risk exposure that could arise in the future as a result of changes in values.